aderusha/HASwitchPlate/Documentation/06_MQTT_Control.md

 # MQTT Control

 ## MQTT Namespace
 By default the device will subscribe to `homeassistant/haswitchplate/<node_name>/#` to accept incoming commands.
-There are two subtopics send commands to and receive messages from the panel:
+There are two subtopics to send commands to and receive messages from the panel:

-* `command` will send commands to or set attribute of the display, such as button text or screen dim.
+* `command` will send commands or set attribute of the display, such as button text or screen dim.
 The specific attribute must be appended as a subtopic, with the value to be set delivered as the payload.
 For example, the following command will set the text displayed on page 1/button 4 to "Lamp On": `mosquitto_pub -h mqtt -t homeassistant/haswitchplate/nodename/command/p[1].b[4].txt -m '"Lamp On"'`
 * `state` topics will be sent by the panel in response to local user interactions or received commands which provide output in return.
-For example, a user pressing button 4 on page 1 will cause the panel to issue a message: `'homeassistant/haswitchplate/nodename/command/p[1].b[4]' 'ON'`
+For example, a user pressing button 4 on page 1 will cause the panel to publish a message: `'homeassistant/haswitchplate/nodename/command/p[1].b[4]' 'ON'`

 ## `command` Syntax
 Messages sent to the panel under the `command` topic will be handled based on the following rules: